 Eyeglass wearers, take note: If you want to use your binocular with eyeglasses or sunglasses, look for one that offers 15mm or more of eye relief.
 Eye relief refers to the distance images are projected from the ocular lens to their focal point, and the measurement can vary from 10mm to 23mm.

 Close focus is another feature to consider when buying a binocular.
 Many prefer a close focus (3'-6') in order to observe butterflies, dragonflies, and wildflowers.
 For birdwatching, consider a binocular with a close focus of 10 feet or less.
 Also, waterproofing and fogproofing are fairly standard in today's optics.
 We recommend buying a waterproof and fogproof binocular; you won't have to worry about using your binocular around water and in any type of weather.

-While it isn't necessary to spend a lot of money on binoculars, be aware that the more you spend, the better the quality of the glass.
-High-quality glass, lens coatings, and prism coatings afford a view with better resolution, allowing you to see more vivid colors, contrast, and a crisper, cleaner image.
-It makes sense to spend as much as you can afford.
-While it's possible to spend upwards of $2000.00 for a binocular, here are a few of our favorite recommendations of binoculars popular with beginning birders.
-We wish you many happy hours of viewing birds!
+While it isn't necessary to spend a lot of money on binoculars, be aware that the more you spend, the better the quality of the glass, and the less need to upgrade in years to come.
+Therefore, it makes sense to spend as much as you can afford.
+While it's possible to spend upwards of $2000.00 for a binocular, here are a few recommendations of our binoculars in various price points:

 Eagle Optics Kingbird 6.5x32 Binocular $119.99 (especially recommended for children)